Aniloid2/LLM_bio_hackathon/README.md

 # LLM bio hackathon (Ultrasound image simulator)

+We have developed multiple models for this hackathon to generate images of soft tissue with cancer.
+There are two main models, a text-to-image system that generates random images given a prompt and a text+image-to-image model that inputs disease markers in an input image.

-## Some examples for the generated ultrasound images
+## Some examples for the generated ultrasound images (text-to-image)

 ### `stable-diffusion-v1` with prompt '*a ultrasound image of breast with two small  benign tumor*'
 ![f](./saved_images/example_for_pre/us-benign.png "Title")